CSYE-6225-shalom/webapp/README.md

 ### Setting Up PostgreSQL Database

-- Install PostgreSQL (for MacOS) - https://www.postgresql.org/download/macosx/
+- Install PostgreSQL locally (for MacOS) - https://www.postgresql.org/download/macosx/
-- Once installed locally, make sure the server is configured & RUNNING.
+- Once installed, make sure the server is configured & RUNNING.
 - Create a database and note down the connection credentials and database details.

 ### Clone the Repository